-In nature, everything is sourced locally and recycled.
+In nature, organisms don't source the materials they need from far away everything is sourced locally and recycled.

 For example, the leaves of a tree are made from materials in the tree's local environment (eg the soil it grows in).
 These leaves capture local solar energy (sunlight), draw water from the ground and carbon dioxide from the air around them, and turn them into the oxygen and simple sugars that it needs for growth and reproduction.
-Ot the end of the growing season, the leaves fall, decompose and these raw materials are returned to the soil to be re-used by the same tree or by other organisms.
+At the end of the growing season, the leaves fall, decompose and these raw materials are returned to the soil to be re-used by the same tree or by other organisms.